regen-network/testnets/README.md

 ```shell script
 sudo service regen stop
 ```
-2. Run the latest setup script
+2. Run the latest setup script (be sure to save your addresses and keys from the output)
 ```sh
 git clone https://github.com/regen-network/testnets
 cd testnets